piratas-ar/utopia.partidopirata.com.ar/_posts/2017-07-27-sobre_los_autos_voladores_y_la_tasa_decreciente_de_ganancia.markdown

 el único sistema posible, para una compleja, tecnológicamente sofisticada sociedad como la nuestra.

-But how could anyone argue that current economic arrangements are also the only ones that will ever be viable under any possible future technological society?
-The argument is absurd.
-How could anyone know?

 Pero, ¿cómo podría alguien argüir que los acuerdos económicos actuales son también los únicos que van a alguna vez ser viables bajo cualquier posible futura sociedad tecnológica?
 El argumento es absurdo. ¿Cómo podría alguien saber?

-Granted, there are people who take that position—on both ends of the political spectrum.
-As an anthropologist and anarchist, I encounter anticivilizational types who insist not only that current industrial technology leads only to capitalist-style oppression, but that this must necessarily be true of any future technology as well, and therefore that human liberation can be achieved only by returning to the Stone Age.
-Most of us are not technological determinists.

 Concedido, hay gente que toma esa posición --a ambas puntas del espectro político--.
 Como antropólogo y anarquista, encuentro tipos anticivilizacionales